-What is an Internal Filter?
+What Is An Internal Aquarium Filter?

 An Internal fish tank filter is a fully submersible filter that is placed inside your fish tank.